-The solution based or chemical DNA extraction method is subdivided into organic solvent-based DNA extraction and inorganic solvent-based DNA extraction.
+The solution based ( also called chemical) DNA extraction method is subdivided into organic solvent-based DNA extraction and inorganic solvent-based DNA extraction.

-The organic solvent-based DNA extraction method is based on the use of phenol-chloroform and isoamyl alcohol.
+The organic solvent-based DNA extraction method is based on the use of organic substances such as phenol and chloroform.
 Due to the harmful nature of the phenol and chloroform, the method is restricted.